-Best Times for Outdoor Pet Photos in Atlanta (And how to beat the heat of a southern summer)
+Best Times for Outdoor Pet Photos in Atlanta — Beating the Southern Heat | CM Bryson

 We just had a cold front roll through Georgia.
-I actually turned the heat back on in my house this week.
+I turned the heat back on in my house this week.
+And I'm already thinking about summer sessions.

+The second reason is your dog.
 A hot, overstimulated dog is not a comfortable dog.
-And an uncomfortable dog isn't going to give you the relaxed, expressive, genuine moments you're hoping for.
-They're going to pant, pace, check out, or shut down completely.
+An uncomfortable dog isn't going to give you the relaxed, expressive, genuine moments you're hoping for — they're going to pant, check out, or shut down completely.
+The goal is always to set your dog up to feel their best, because that's when the real portraits happen.

 If you’d like to reach about a time when I got it wrong, and how we fixed it, check out this post from a summer session last year where a sunrise session saved the day.